HackYourFuture/React/week4/README.md

 # Week 4

-In the final week of React you will put everything you have learned into practice and build the app of your dreams!
-As this is a big thing one of the mentors for this module will be there to help you think your app through.
-They will not be allowed to write any code for you however.
+In the final week of React you put everything you have learned into practice and build the app of your dreams!
+As this is a big thing, a mentor is there is there to help you think your app through.
+They are not allowed to write any code for you however.

-This project will be a great thing to put on your CV so make it look good and be something that you will enjoy working on later to keep improving.
-Also make sure you challenge yourself, you have a mentor to guide you if you get stuck!
+This project is a great thing to put on your CV, so make it look good and be something that you will enjoy working on later to keep improving.
+Also make sure to challenge yourself; you have a mentor to guide you if you get stuck!
 This means you will learn more if you go out of your comfort zone a little.

 ## Project requirements

 We want you to get excited and be free to build something you are passionate about, but there are some things that we need to see you have mastered.
 This means there are a few requirements:

-- The app needs to have multiple pages and use client-side routing
+- The app needs to have multiple pages and use client-side routing;
-- The app should make use of the Context API or use custom hooks
+- The app should make use of the Context API or use custom hooks;
-- You can either use an API that you have built or access to (then just include the backend code in the project) or should use data from a public API. _You will not be graded on backend code_
+- You can either use an API that you have built or access to (then just include the backend code in the project) or should use data from a public API _You will not be graded on backend code_
-- You should not use class components
+- You should not use class components;
 - You are *not* allowed to do a code-along or tutorial for this project, the goal is for you to build something yourself!
 - Follow the [guidelines for technical assignments](https://github.com/HackYourFuture/ta_guidelines).
 This will help you not get stuck or end up with only half an application and make sure that what you have at the end is something presentable.
-Your README should also be filled with information for potential recruiters/reviewers
+Your README should also be filled with information for potential recruiters/reviewers.

 ### Bonus points:
 - Testing your app!
-- Having a backend (although we will not look at that code)
+- Having a backend (although we will not look at that code).

 ### TIPS